You are currently viewing Domendrel Tsho, a Place where Gyalse Tenzin Rabgye offered a Mandala

 How to Hike to Domendrel Tsho

-The hiking route starts from Dodena, the base of Tango-Cheri Monastery and it takes 4-5 hours from the base.
+The hiking route starts from Dodena, the base of Tango-Cheri Monastery, and it takes 4-5 hours from the base.
 Drive from the capital city of Thimphu toward Dodena, the base of Tango-Cheri Monastery.
 From the base hike to Tango Monastery.
 You will take one and a half hours from the Dzongkha Meditation Center to reach the famous Domendrel Tsho.
 You would take 4-5 hours to hike from the base to Domendrel.
-Some hikers can experience mountain sickness so you must carry sweets and necessary medicines if required.
+Some hikers can experience mountain sickness, so you must carry sweets and necessary medicines if required.
 You would have walked almost 10 km at the end of the hike.

 Along the way, you will have a visual treat of lush vegetation.
-Though the hike could be steep, it is rated moderate in difficulty.
+Though the hike is steep, it is rated moderate in difficulty.
 You can see the amazing view of Thimphu city from the top.
 On the clearer days, when you’re lucky, you can also have the opportunity to see the breathtaking views of Gasa Dzong and Punakha Dzong.

 Also Read: How to Hike to Kabji-Hoka Tsho, a Lake with an Opening to Stop Overflowing